leonvanbokhorst/master-lonn-iracing-s1-2026/README.md

 Light, repeatable, no drama:

 - Use `uv run tools/create_week.py --week <n>` to scaffold a new week file from the template.
-- After each session (practice / race), log at least one line in that week’s file while the memory is fresh.
+- After each session (practice / race), log at least one line in that week's file while the memory is fresh.
-- Add any new track insights, brake-bias experiments or racecraft notes straight into the matching `tracks/` file—don’t trust your brain to “remember it later”.
+- Add any new track insights, brake-bias experiments or racecraft notes straight into the matching `tracks/` file—don't trust your brain to "remember it later".
 - At the end of each week, write a short reflection in `weeks/weekXX-*.md` **and** optionally one meta-note in `season-notes.md`.

 The only hard rule: keep showing up.